La Job

 La Job is a Canadian French-language comedy television series set in Montreal, Quebec.
 It is an adaptation of the British show The Office.
-Produced by Anne-Marie Losique's Image Diffusion International, it has been broadcast for a limited number of viewers on Bell Satellite TV satellite television, beginning on October 9, 2006.
+Produced by Anne-Marie Losique's Image Diffusion International, it has been broadcast for a limited number of viewers on Bell Satellite TV satellite television, beginning on October 9, 2006 and ended on December 25, 2006 for 12 episodes until a bonus epilogue episode aired on January 15, 2007.
 It was later seen by a wider audience on the public broadcaster Radio-Canada (starting in January 2007) and specialty channel ARTV (starting in the third quarter of the same year).
 It is the third official foreign adaptation of the concept, and the second in a language other than English.

 Synopsis

 National industry leader Les Papiers Jennings, a multinational carton and packaging company, is restructuring.
 The regional manager of their branch on Côte-de-Liesse, Saint-Laurent, in Montreal, is David Gervais (the name is an homage to Ricky Gervais, and his original character David Brent).
 He will need to compete with the Terrebonne branch and operate an important effort to avoid the shut-down of their branch.
 He will also have to cope with occasionally rebellious employees.

 David is a failed comedian and rocker who also fails to grasp the notion of political correctness.
 He tends to either make a fool of himself in front of the office crew or make it intensely uncomfortable.
 The one who seems to enjoy him the most is Sam Bisaillon, former army cadet who worships David.
 He shares his desk with Louis Tremblay, who is secretly in love with the shy receptionist Anne Viens.
 The problem is that Anne is engaged to Luc, a macho warehouse employee.